Takeo Doi (aircraft designer): Biography

 Jiro Horikoshi and Hidemasa Kimura, who designed the Mitsubishi A6M Zero fighter and the Koken (Tokyo Imperial University Aeronautical Research Institute) Long-range Research-plane, respectively, were his classmates at the department in the university.

 In 1927 Doi started his career at the Aircraft Department of Kawasaki Dockyard Company Limited (Kobe, Japan), which later became Kawasaki Aircraft Company Limited in 1937.
 These are the predecessors of present Kawasaki Heavy Industries Aerospace Company reorganized in 1969.

 At that time, Dr. Richard Vogt was also working for the Kawasaki Dockyard Company Limited.
 The company invited Vogt from Germany as a technical advisor to teach its engineers in the construction techniques of Dornier aircraft which Kawasaki was building under license.
 As a chief designer, Vogt trained Doi to be his successor.
 They worked jointly on several aircraft projects, including the (KDA-5 Army Type 92 biplane fighter, KDA-2 Army Type 88 reconnaissance biplane, KDA-3 single-seat fighter, and KDA-5 Army Type 92-I biplane fighter).

 During this period, Doi was dispatched to Europe, where he worked for one and a half years.

 In Europe he studied aircraft engineering.

 While Doi was in the United Kingdom he paid attention to the technology of George Dowty, founder of Dowty Aviation.

 As Dowty's technology in aviation hydraulic systems was state-of-the-art and met the requirement of the Japanese military, Doi chose Dowty equipment for the landing gear of the Army Type 92-I Fighter.

 This decision helped Dowty to develop his company, Dowty Aviation, and became a milestone for the expansion of the Dowty Equipment group thereafter.

-By strange coincidence, Dowty Rotol, descendant of the company, was the supplier of the propellers used on the NAMC YS-11 airliner.
+By strange coincidence, Dowty Rotol, descendant of the company, supplied the propellers used on the NAMC YS-11 airliner.